ubc-library-rc/rdm/content/01_file_naming.md

 - Have file names that follow a consistent naming method, and document this file naming method in your [README](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html) file
     - Especially if acronyms, abbreviations, and/or codes are used, you should define what they mean in your README file
 - The file names should be concise but detailed enough so that they're still understandable to you and anyone else who has access
-    - Names shouldn't be *too* long
+    - The amount of detail is up to you, but the names shouldn't be *too* long - we recommend having 3 to 5 elements per file name
     - This is especially important for the future!
 - Avoid including application (software) details in your file names
-    - Example: you don't need to add "doc" to your file name of a text document
+    - Example: you don't need to add "doc" to the file name of a text document
-- Overall, the amount of detail is up to you, but we recommend having 3 to 5 elements per file name

 More examples:
 ```